Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Assignments, garnishments, and support deduction orders

-LRI benefits are subject to assignments, garnishments, and support deduction orders only when the LRI benefit is payable to the worker at age 65 or to the worker's estate (see 18-01-06, Redirected Benefit Payments and 18-01-07, Automatic Deduction for Family Support).
+LRI benefits are subject to assignments, garnishments, and support deduction orders only when the LRI benefit is payable to the worker at age 65 or to the worker's estate, refer to 18-01-06, Redirected Benefit Payments and 18-01-07, Automatic Deduction for Family Support.

 Benefit-related debts

 Benefit-related debts are recoverable from an LRI benefit account only when the LRI benefit is payable.
-A worker's benefit-related debt cannot be recovered by the WSIB from any recipient of LRI benefits other than the worker or estate, unless the recipient provides written authorization (see 18-01-04, Recovery of Benefit-Related Debts).
+A worker's benefit-related debt cannot be recovered by the WSIB from any recipient of LRI benefits other than the worker or estate, unless the recipient provides written authorization, refer to 18-01-04, Recovery of Benefit-Related Debts.

 Multiple accounts